 Save as early as you can to leverage compounding benefits and for maximum contributions.

-11. Essential Investing Lessons
+11. Essential Investing LessonsÂ

-This has been an unusual year for investors, especially for “MAG 7” stocks and other companies that involved in AI technology and can contribute in building out data centers or provide essential electricity needed for the anticipated AI growth cycle which will continue into 2025.
+This has been an unusual year for investors, especially for AI technology infrastructure stocks, including the “MAG 7” stocks and other companies, like Nvidia and Broadcom, involved in partnerships that can help build out data centers, provide the essential electricity needed for the anticipated AI growth cycle, which will continue into 2026.Â

-A Few Lessons For 2025
+A Few Lessons For 2026

-• Stay invested, don’t bale when the market becomes volatile.
+- Stay invested, don’t bail when the market becomes volatile.Â

-• There may be new winners in 2025, that differ from 2024, such as healthcare, retail, and other industries that were less robust in 2024.
-Some believe there bonds may be more attractive.
+- There may be new winners in 2026, such as healthcare, retail, REITs, energy, materials, and other industries that were less robust in 2025.
+Determine what your taste for risk in the market. Â

 12. Review Your Designated Beneficiaries and Estate Plan